mjtb49/DragonFightPathVisualizer/README.md

 PURPLE: The path intended by the dragon in any phase ot covered by the previous four colors.
 Should never occur.

 YELLOW: The node the dragon is currently heading to.

+ORANGE: The dragon's current target (where it is trying to fly to).